Three Fabrics + Three Seams = Pillowcase Fun!

 Edge fabric - 10"

 You can shop anywhere (I love my local Treadle Yard Goods on Grand Avenue!), but let me tell you a bit about Spoonflower.
 It is an online fabric company with 650K+ custom-designed fabrics.
 As in, you could even draw your fabric, upload it, and make your pillowcase from a yard of your design!
 They have weekly contests for new designs, and the fabrics are tagged by subject and color on the site, so there are actually dozens of selections that come up under "camping hedgehogs."
 I just checked "popsicles" and 11 pages popped up.
 With Spoonflower, you choose your fabric type as well - I picked the Cotton Poplin Ultra for soft cotton at $18/yard.
 You could splurge on your main fabric and use less expensive local fabrics for your accents (check JoAnn or quilt stores in your area).
-Both hedgehog fabrics and the Happy Camper fabric came from Spoonflower.
+Both hedgehog fabrics, the Happy Camper fabric, Happy Birthday, and the Tooth Fairy fabrics below came from Spoonflower (One needs to show off a bit online!).
+Something to think about - fabric images often run along the selvage, so you might want more yardage to make your image vertical if it matters for the main fabric (the birthday candles above are running horizontally).